 Drink your water, Sis!

-According to the Aerospace Medical Association you should drink about a glass of water (8 ounces) per every hour you're in the air.
+According to the Aerospace Medical Association, you should drink about a glass of water (8 ounces) per every hour you're in the air.
 It is important to hydrate yourself, not just your skin.
 That is a lot of water for long flights, so get yourself an aisle seat with easy-access for bathroom breaks.
 Your skin and sleep routine will thank you later.

 5. On board spa